jmbealer/my-knowledge-base/javascript.md

   what is a if statement?
   what is a if else statement?
   what is a switch statement?
+    what is a case
+    what is a break

 what is a statement?
 what is a expression?

 What is a loop?
+  what is the counter?
+    i is used as the name of the counter variable i for iterator what is a for loop? what is a while loop?